liuyao12/ConvNets-PDE-perspective/README.md

 I hope someone with resources can put this to more thorough tests on ImageNet, and share the results.
 It seems that only with solid results will it convince more people to take this perspective seriously.

 I'd bet that Yann LeCun did understand PDEs well when he introduced the ConvNet, but purposefully framed it in terms of convolutions.
 It's a bit unfortunate that, without the guide of PDE, the field had missed many opportunities to improve the architecture design, or did so with ad hoc reasoning.
 The first to note the connection between ResNet and differential equations or dynamical systems is perhaps Weinan E, an applied mathematician from Princeton.
-The Neural ODE paper also starts out from the same observation, but it treats each pixel as a dynamical variable (hence ODE), interacting with its immediate neighbors; it's more natural to speak of PDEs, if somewhat limited to ConvNets, so that both the depth (t) and the image dimensions (x, y) are continuous.
+The Neural ODE paper also starts out from the same observation, but it treats each pixel as a dynamical variable (hence ODE), interacting with its immediate neighbors; it's more natural to speak of PDEs, if somewhat limited to ConvNets, so that both the depth (t) and the image dimensions (x, y) become continuous.
 To this day, the PDE perspective is still not widely adopted among mainstream AI researchers; see, for example, A ConvNet for the 2020s.
 The mathematics isn't complicated; I recommend 3blue1brown's excellent 2-part introduction, focusing on the heat equation.

 https://youtu.be/ly4S0oi3Yz8